 Anyone who is entered temporarily on the register will be required to meet the standards for pharmacy professionals and have the appropriate indemnity insurance.

 Will I have to pay a fee to join the temporary register?

 No, you will not have to pay any fee to temporarily return to the register.

-We understand this is an unprecedented situation that is highly challenging.
 We do not expect pharmacy professionals who have been placed on the temporary register to carry out and record revalidation activities.

 Can you provide any refresher training to help me prepare to go back into practice?

 Please contact the Centre for Pharmacy Postgraduate Education, Health Education and Improvement Wales or NHS Education for Scotland, depending on which country you live in, as they can signpost you to relevant training and resources.

 The Royal Pharmaceutical Society (RPS) has produced guidance for pharmacy workforce about COVID-19 which you may find useful if you are returning to practice.

 What would happen if a fitness to practise concern was raised about me while I am practising on the temporary register?